 Early on, two areas usually shape the clearest next steps:

-When both are in play, combining MeScreen insights with gut testing creates a more reliable baseline than symptoms alone, and it helps prioritize what deserves attention first.
+When both are in play, pairing mitochondrial insight with gut data creates a more reliable baseline than symptoms alone.
+That is why an in-clinic look at cellular energy testing for fatigue and brain fog can help prioritize what deserves attention first.

 What MeScreen Can Reveal About Energy Production